Table of Contents

 - The prefix path is hardcoded into all binaries.

-In addition to prefix, users can store files in the home directory (or “$HOME”) available at
+In addition to prefixes, users can store files in the home directory (or “$HOME”) available at

 /data/data/com.termux/files/home